- Grünenthal reports 2021 full-year results of €1.5 billion in net revenues, an increase of 15 percent.

 On top of the financial performance, Grünenthal made significant progress on its People & Culture strategy.
 Grünenthal was certified as a Great Place to Work® in eight countries.
 81 percent of employees participating in its recent global survey ranked Grünenthal as a great workplace, an increase of 9 percent compared to the previous survey.

 Grünenthal is a global leader in pain management and related diseases.
-As a science-based, privately-owned pharmaceutical company, we have a long track record of bringing innovative treatments and state-of-the-art technologies to patients worldwide.
+As a science-based, fully-integrated pharmaceutical company, we have a long track record of bringing innovative treatments and state-of-the-art technologies to patients worldwide.
 Our purpose is to change lives for the better – and innovation is our passion.
 We are focusing all of our activities and efforts on working towards our vision of a world free of pain.

 Grünenthal is headquartered in Aachen, Germany, and has affiliates in 28 countries across Europe, Latin America and the US.
 Our products are available in more than 100 countries.
 In 2021, Grünenthal employed around 4,500 people and achieved sales of € 1.5 bn.